erinfry6/AncGeneExpReconstructionBT/README.md

 2) Identify genes with expression shifts in the lineage of interest by comparing the posterior probability distributions of the ancestral reconstructions

+3) Simulate gene expression similar to your data.
+After simulations are created, one can rerun the analysis.

 ## Set up directories